AP source: White Sox hire Royals coach Grifol as manager

 The person spoke on the condition of anonymity because the team has not announced the hiring.
 ESPN first reported the move.

 The 52-year-old Grifol will try to lift a team coming off a disappointing season.
 The White Sox finished second in the AL Central at 81-81 and missed the playoffs after running away with the division in 2021.
-La Russa missed the final 34 games because of health problems and announced he would not return, ending a disappointing two-year run with the franchise that gave him his first job as a big league skipper.
+La Russa missed the final 34 games because of health problems and announced he would not return.

 Grifol spent the past 10 seasons in a variety of coaching roles with Kansas City under former managers Ned Yost and Mike Matheny.
 He was part of teams that captured back-to-back pennants and won the World Series in 2015.